THE AMERICAN ASSOCIATION OF

 Section 1.
 Nominations.
 The nominating committee shall consist of three (3) members appointed by the AAUW Bethlehem Executive Team for a term of two (2) years.
 The chair of the nominating committee shall be selected by a majority vote of the committee members.
 The report of the nominating committee shall be made to the AAUW Bethlehem members at least six weeks prior to the election.
 Nominations may be made from the floor at the time of the election, provided consent of the nominee has been obtained.

 Section 2.
 Election.
-Election shall be by ballot except that if there is only one nominee for an office it shall be by voice vote.
+Election shall be by ballot except that if there is only one nominee for an office, it shall be by voice vote.
 A majority vote shall constitute an election.

 ARTICLE X. OFFICERS

 Section 1.
 Officers.
-The elected officers for AAUW Bethlehem shall be a President, Vice President(s) of Membership, Vice President(s) of Program, Secretary, and Finance Officer.
+The elected officers for AAUW Bethlehem shall be a President, Vice President of Membership, Vice President of Program, Secretary, and Finance Officer.

-b.
-The members of the Executive Team shall be Vice President(s) of Membership, Vice President(s) of Program, Secretary, and Finance Officer.
-The Past President may serve an advisory position on the Executive Team.

 a.
+The members of the Executive Team shall be President, Vice President of Membership, Vice President of Program, Secretary, and Finance Officer.
+The Past President may serve an advisory position on the Executive Team for a term of one year.

+d.
 No elected officer shall hold more than one office at a time, and no elected officer shall be eligible to serve more than three (3) consecutive terms in the same office.

-b.
+e.
 Vacancies in any office shall be filled for the unexpired term by the President/Executive Team.

-Section 4.
-The following officers shall be elected in even years: President, Vice President(s) of Program and Secretary.
-The following officers shall be elected in odd years: Vice President(s) of Membership, and Finance Officer.
+g.
+The following officers shall be elected in even years: President, Vice President of Program, and Secretary.
+The following officers shall be elected in odd years: Vice President of Membership and Finance Officer.

-Section 5.
+Section 2.
 Duties.

 c.
 The Vice Presidents shall perform such duties as the Executive Team shall direct and as specified in branch policies and job descriptions.